-All rural siting principals as described in §121-31 will be maintained.
+All rural siting principals as recommended in §121-31 will be maintained.
 Existing farm roads, stonewalls, and vegetative buffering, will be preserved when possible, with suitable replacements being provided if alterations are required.
+Additional compliance information provided in §2.6 "Rural Siting Principals".